Senior Resources » 5 Simple Cognitive Exercises to Keep Senior Minds Sharp

 4. Scrabble

 Scrabble is a fun way to bond with your friends and loved ones.
 While you may call the validity of each other’s word choices into question, it’s still a wonderful way to make precious memories.
 Plus, Scrabble may benefit your brain in other ways.
-Not only will it expand your vocabulary, but it also may also improve your focus.
+Not only will it expand your vocabulary, but it may also improve your focus.
 Plus, it’s not difficult to learn if you’ve never played.
-It’s a simple game with easy rules and big benefits.
 So, what are you waiting for?
 Plan a Scrabble night with your friends and family!
+If you can’t physically get together, you can still play Scrabble with your family and friends, thanks to the online option!

 5. Arts and Crafts

-Arts and crafts boast a wide range of benefits.
-From mental stimulation to reduced stress to improved cognitive function, the perks can’t be overstated!
+Arts and crafts boast a wide range of benefits, including mental stimulation and reduced stress.
 But arts and crafts may have even more benefits!
 Working on a creative project may instill you with a sense of purpose and improve your self-confidence.
 You can even turn arts and crafts into a social event by inviting friends and family to join you.
 Truly, this may be one of the most fun and simple exercises to keep your brain sharp!

 Advertisement.